How to Reduce the Risk of a LandslidePosted on 15th October 2019

-The issue with flash flooding and landslides are only set to get worse as more housing being built causes an increase surface water management.
+The issues with flash flooding and landslides are only set to get worse as more housing being built causes an increase surface water management.
 This water then being directed to certain confined areas.
 The rain water is unable to penetrate the ground where it has been developed and drain away naturally like it would have done previously.
 Global warming is also going to continue to contribute to these extreme downpours that we have been seeing over the past few years where we are subjected to weeks or months’ worth of rain falling in much smaller time periods.

 What Causes a Landslide: